 Latest News on Identity Theft Protection

-You should also request a credit report if your credit score is behaving strangely or if you're unable to prequalify for a loan or apply for a credit card when you normally would.
+You should also request a credit report if your credit score is behaving strangely or if you cannot prequalify for a loan or apply for a credit card when you usually could.

 How We Chose the Best Identity Theft Protection

-We evaluated each provider’s monitoring services, additional tools and features, reimbursement policies, and customer service in order to establish which companies offered the best identity theft protection services.
-We determined that, in order for a company to be considered the best, they needed to offer the following services:
+We evaluated each provider’s monitoring and alerts services, reimbursement policies, customer service and additional cybersecurity software to establish which companies offered the best identity theft protection services.

-- Alerts: The best identity theft protection services are those that send you real-time alerts via email and SMS text messaging when breaches are detected.
-All the companies we chose have iOS and Android mobile apps to make communication easier.
+Monitoring and Alerts - We favored services that surveil a wide range of items — home titles, the dark web, payday loans, court records, etc. — while giving special mention to those with niche and unique types of monitoring.
+The best identity theft protection services send you real-time alerts via email and SMS text messaging when breaches are detected.
+To that end, the companies we chose all have iOS and Android mobile apps to make communication easier.